-5 Secured claim of: Name= Strategic Funding Source, Inc. Claim-7 Collateral description=UCC Purchase of Sale of Future Receivables Allowed Secured Amount = \$394,516.00 Priority of Lien= Principal owed=\$394,516.00 Pre-pet arrearage=\$ Total claim=\$ No Impaired Strategic Funding Source, Inc. holds an Allowed Secured claim in the approximate amount of \$394,516.00, which is secured by a UCC Financing Statement filed with the Maryland Department of Assessment and Taxation.
-Pursuant to \$506(b) of the Bankruptcy Code, interest has accrued and shall continue to accrue from the petition date on the outstanding principal amount of Strategic Funding Source, Inc's claim.
-The Allowed Secured Claim shall be paid without interest from the Petition Date through the Effective Date in the amount of \$7,305.85.
-Subject to the effect of any Senior Lien holders, Strategic Funding Source, Inc.'s security interests in and liens shall continue after confirmation of the Plan and the Effective Date.
-Pmts Begin=Months 19-73 Pmts End=July, 2023 Interest rate= 0% 6 Secured claim of: Name= U.S. Foods, LLC Claim-23 Collateral description=UCC Purchase of Sale of Future Receivables/TACA Allowed Secured Amount = \$ Priority of Lien= Principal owed=\$289,685.75 Pre-pet arrearage=\$ Total claim=\$ No Impaired U.S. Foods. holds an Allowed Secured claim in the approximate amount of \$289,685.75, which is secured by a UCC Financing Statement filed with the Maryland Department of Assessment and Taxation.
+Class 1- Secured Claim Strategic Funding Source, Inc., UCC Purchase of Sale of Future Receivables (Claim-7) \$394,516.00 Impaired Strategic Funding Source, Inc., holds an Allowed Secured Claim in the approximate amount of \$394,515.00 which is secured by a UCC Financing Statement filed with the Maryland Department of Assessment and Taxation.
+Pursuant to \$506(b) of the Bankruptcy Code, interest has accrued and shall continue to accrue from the petition date on the outstanding principal amount of Strategic Funding Source, Inc.' claim.
+The Allowed Secured Claim shall be paid without the interest that shall accrue from the Petition Date

+Class 2-Secured Claim through the Effective Date.
+Payments shall be made in the amount of \$5,404.32 per month for seventy four (74) months.
+Subject to the effect of any Senior Lien holders, Strategic Funding Source, Inc.' security interests in and liens shall continue after confirmation of the Plan and the Effective Date.
+Payments will be made from Months 1-73, with payments to end Month 74.
+U.S. Foods UCC Financing Statement Filed with Maryland Department of Assessment and Taxation (Claim-23) 503(b)(9) claim \$69,408.41 Collateral description=UCC Purchase of Sale of Future Receivables/PACA \$43,200.76 Allowed Secured Amount = \$177,076.59 U.S. Foods holds an Allowed Secured claim in the approximate amount of \$177,076.59, which is secured by a UCC Financing Statement filed with the Maryland Department of Assessment and Taxation.
 Pursuant to \$506(b) of the Bankruptcy Code, interest has accrued and shall continue to accrue from the petition date on the outstanding principal amount of U.S. Foods' claim.
-The Allowed Secured Claim shall be paid without interest from the Petition Date through the Effective Date in the amount of \$4,828.10.
+The Allowed Secured Claim shall be paid without the interest which shall accrue from the Petition Date through the Effective Date.
+Payments shall be made in the amount of \$2,425.70 per month for seventy four (74) months.
 Subject to the effect of any Senior Lien holders, U.S. Foods security interests in and liens shall continue after confirmation of the Plan and the Effective Date.

-Monthly Pmt=\$4,828.10 Pmts Begin=Months 19-73 Pmts End=July, 2023 Balloon pmt= Interest rate= 0%
+Monthly Pmt- \$2,425.70

+Pmts Begin=Months 1-73

+Pmts End=Month 74

+Interest_rate=18%payments ending Month 74